RTEMS/rtems-docs/c-user/glossary.rst

         A component used in computer systems to enhance performance in mathematically intensive situations.
 It is typically viewed as a logical extension of the primary processor.

+    OBC
+        This term is an acronym for On-Board Computer.

     object
         In this document, this term is used to refer collectively to tasks,